Richard Staniforth – Professional Dry Stone Waller – full time

 Working with Ken Young and SW DSWA volunteers we built a refuge for ex-Afghanistan soldiers on Mynydd Yslwyn above Blackwood.

-I worked p/t as a Welsh Government funded skills project manager (HEFCW/USW) and as a researcher/consultant interested in (new/transferable) skills training for adults.
+Whilst developing my walling skills I worked p/t as a Welsh Government funded skills project manager (HEFCW/USW) and as a researcher/consultant interested in (new/transferable) skills and training for adults.

 I have recently advised on a UK television production being developed on heritage crafts.